Word

 emma sitting at work

-As Emma continues making payments, she moves closer to completing her ISA through one of the three triggers.
+As Emma continues making payments, she moves closer to completing her OBL through one of the three triggers.

-Seven years after graduating, Emma makes her 72nd payment, triggering the end of her ISA obligation.
+Seven years after graduating, Emma makes her 72nd payment, triggering the end of her OBL obligation.

 Emma makes final payment Emma jumps with joy